gfickel/gfickel.github.io/_posts/2024-02-23-making-your-gpu-go-brrr-programing-a-network-layer-in-cuda.markdown

 ## Conclusions

 Uou, that was a long post.
 However, I tried to skim only the not-critical details and explain in greater detail the development pipeline.
 That is the key point that you should be taking from here: how to make CUDA development less sucky.
+And by using this PyTorch feature to compile CUDA code, we can even run CUDA kernels on Google Collabs!

-I believe that this is an interesting knowledge to have, and
+In the end, I do believe that this is an interesting knowledge to have, and in this day and age of huge LLMs, being able to tackle some performance bottlenecks can have a great impact.